digibib/kohadevbox/README.md

 # KohaDevBox

-Uses Vagrant to set up a VirtualBox ready to do development and signoffs on the Koha project.
+Create a development environment for the Koha ILS project.
+It uses Vagrant and Ansible to set up a VirtualBox.
+It targets the following tasks:

+ * Run all t/ and t/db_dependent tests
+ * Sign off patches
+ * QA patches
+ * Release

 ##### The KohaDevBox is not suitable for running Koha in production.